-Every year, 30 million cases of pharmacy error occur in outpatient pharmacies in the U.S., according to the National Patient Safety Foundation.
-Some errors are slight, but a number of mistakes lead to significant injury or death.
+Every year, 30 million cases of pharmacy errors occur in outpatient pharmacies in the U.S., according to the National Patient Safety Foundation.
+Some errors are slight, but some mistakes lead to significant injury or death.

 Pharmacists are responsible for furnishing the correct medication in accordance with doctors’ prescriptions.
 Prescriptions are vital to patients’ healthcare, and pharmacy mistakes can result in serious harm or even death.